Terrazzo Floor Restoration Las Vegas — Diamond Polishing, Crack Repair & Wax Removal

 Terrazzo is a composite material made by embedding chips of marble, granite, quartz, or glass into a cement or epoxy base.
-When properly restored, it produces one of the most visually striking floor finishes available — a smooth, seamless mosaic of embedded stone that catches light beautifully.
+Las Vegas has a significant stock of mid-century homes built between the 1950s and 1970s with original cementitious terrazzo floors — many concealed under carpet for decades.
+When properly restored, these floors produce one of the most visually striking finishes available: a smooth, seamless mosaic of embedded stone with mirror-like reflectivity that modern flooring simply can't replicate.

 Our Terrazzo Services